 Statistic Description Transmit failed, Miscellaneous Error A counter that is incremented when errors with send packets occur.
 This value is maintained by the HSM module.
 Receive failed, Miscellaneous Error A counter that is incremented when errors with receive packets occur.
 This value is maintained by the HSM module.
 Transmit failed, retried A counter that is incremented when the NetWare server tries to send a packet but fails because of a hardware error.
 The server tries to send the packet until either it succeeds or the retry setting is reached.
 This value is maintained by the HSM module.
 Receive failed, checksum error A counter that is incremented when the checksum byte at the end of the packet does not match the sum of the bytes contained in the packet.
 This indicates a data error.
 This value is maintained by the HSM module.
 Receive failed, packet length A counter that is incremented when the packet length received by the hardware and the length specified by the packet do not match.
 Currently only the Ethernet TSM module maintains this counter.
 Bytes transmitted modulo 4 GB The number of bytes, including low-level headers, successfully transmitted.
 This value is maintained by the TSM module.
-Bytes transmitted rollover <times 4<br="">GB></times> Upper 32 bits of the Total Send OK Byte Count Low.
+Bytes transmitted rollover <times 4="" gb=""></times> Upper 32 bits of the Total Send OK Byte Count Low.
 The Total Send OK Byte Count High statistic is incremented to 1 when the Total Send OK Byte Count Low counter reaches 4 GB.
+This value is maintained by the TSM module.
+Bytes received modulo 4 GB The number of bytes, including low-level headers, successfully received.
 This value is maintained by the TSM module.